Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Introduction

 \section{Introduction}

-Particle-laden flows are commonly encountered in natural and industrial processes, such as the transport of air or underwater pollution, marine snow generated by settling plankton or microplastics, and precipitation in the atmosphere \citep{pruppacherMicrophysicsCloudsPrecipitation2010,guazzelliFluctuationsInstabilitySedimentation2011,trudnowskaMarineSnowMorphology2021}.
-One of fundamental challenges in these applications is the gravity-driven sedimentation of particles in fluids, which involves complex interactions between moving particles and the carrying fluid flow \citep{guazzelliFluctuationsInstabilitySedimentation2011}, as well as collisions among dispersed particles \citep{ayalaEffectsTurbulenceGeometric2008}.
+Particle-laden flows are commonly encountered in natural and industrial processes, such as the transport of pollution in the air or underwater, the marine snow generated by settling plankton or microplastics, and precipitation in the atmosphere \citep{pruppacherMicrophysicsCloudsPrecipitation2010,guazzelliFluctuationsInstabilitySedimentation2011,trudnowskaMarineSnowMorphology2021}.
+One of the fundamental challenges in these applications is the gravity-driven sedimentation of particles in fluids, which involves complex interactions between moving particles and the carrying fluid flow \citep{guazzelliFluctuationsInstabilitySedimentation2011}, as well as collisions among the dispersed particles \citep{ayalaEffectsTurbulenceGeometric2008}.